CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

 The input data was also transferred from the AWS Open Data Program and installed on the EBS volume.

+This chapter describes the process that was used to test and configure the c6a.48xlarge ec2 instance to run CMAQv5.4 for the 12US1 domain.

+The commands that are commented out should not be used, as the optimal configuration was later found and documented towards the end of this chapter.

 ### Verify that you can see the public AMI on the us-east-1 region.